ITIS-3200-Group-19/3200-semester-project/README.md

 - In the project, run `npm install`
 - Start development server using the command `npm run dev`
+- Make sure you have two terminals and run `npm run dev` for both of them.
+One for the 3200-semester-project folder and one for the backend folder

 ## Step-By-Step Attack Guides (& Examples):